theodormoroianu/ReplBug/README.md

 ## Usage

 * Configure the `.env` file with the desired settings.
-* Build the custom docker containers by running the following command: `./src/main.py db build`.
+* Build the custom docker containers by running the following command: `./src/main.py build`.
 * Start the application by running the following command: `./src/main.py`.
 Use the `help` command in the CLI to get a list of all available commands.

 ## Running the Databases in Podman

 The application uses _Podman_ to manage versions of _MySQL_, _MariaDB_ and _TiDB_ DBMSs.
 The docker images are pulled from their respective official repositories or built locally.
-You can build them either by running `./src/main.py db build` or `(cd dockerfiles && ./build)`.
+You can build them either by running `./src/main.py build` or `(cd dockerfiles && ./build)`.

 The application uses the following images: